shalatan/shalatan.github.io/java.md

         ```
         - `Abstract Class`:
             -   Classes whose objects can't be created, hence need to be inherited from other classes to be used.
-            -   Can contain **Abstract methods**, methods which does not have a body, hence body is provided by the subclass and also **regular methods** which have a body.
+            -   Can contain **Abstract methods**, methods which does not have a body, where body is provided by the subclass and also **regular methods** which have a body.
             -   Can have constructor and static methods, and also final methods which will force the sublass not to change the body of the method.
         ```java
             public abstract class Car(){